AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Download_Trial_SCANeR.md

 ## Step 1.
 Request a Trial version

-1. You can request your Trial version of SCANeR here: [Trial](https://www.avsimulation.com/scaner-studio-trial/)
+1. You can request your Trial version of SCANeR here: [Request a Trial](https://www.avsimulation.com/scaner-studio-trial/)

-> **Note:** You can also request a trial for our other tools: UTAC Ceram scenarios & Physics Based Sensors: [All our Trials](https://www.avsimulation.com/free-download/)
+> **Note:** You can also request a trial for our other tools: NCAP & Regulation scenarios & Physics Based Sensors: [All our Trials](https://www.avsimulation.com/free-download/)

 2. Just enter your information, click on `SEND` and you are ready to move to the next step
 ![](./assets/Request_for_the_trial.png)